Grace Church (Newark): Today

-Grace remains widely known for its high church, sacramental liturgy, or order of service, at the center of which, in the tradition of the Church as handed down from the Apostles, is the Eucharist.
-The Eucharist, otherwise known as Holy Communion or the Mass, is Grace's form of weekly worship on Sundays.
-Grace teaches the Catholic faith, holding that Christians gain access to the Mystical Body of Christ through the sacramental worship of the community and are aided by the sequential liturgy, incense, and Eucharistic sacrifice to an experience of heaven.
-Incense, lights, and ceremonial vestments are used, which render the liturgy intelligible to all the senses, and the contemporary-language rite from the 1979 Book of Common Prayer (Rite II) is used.
-Much of the congregation actively participates in the service.
+Grace uses an Anglo-Catholic, sacramental liturgy, or order of service, at the center of which, in the tradition of the Church as said to be handed down from the Apostles, is the Eucharist, also known as Holy Communion or the Mass.
+Grace teaches the Catholic faith, holding that Christians gain access to the mystical body of Christ through the sacramental worship of the community and are aided by the sequential liturgy, incense, and Eucharistic sacrifice to an experience of heaven.
+Incense, lights, and ceremonial vestments are used.
+The contemporary-language rite from the 1979 Book of Common Prayer (Rite II) is used.

-Grace does hold High Mass on occasion, complete with liturgy sung in Latin by the ordained clergy, as it did to celebrate Martin Luther King Jr. Day in January 2020, complete with special music performed by a collective of choirs from Grace Church and other nearby areas in the diocese.
+Grace holds High Mass on occasion, with liturgy sung in Latin by the ordained clergy.
+In celebration of Martin Luther King Jr. Day in January 2020, a mass was celebrated with music performed by choirs from Grace Church and other nearby areas.

-The diverse congregation includes people from Africa and the Caribbean as well as Europeans, Caucasian Americans, and African Americans.
-Its members are young and old, married and single, gay and straight.
-The parish is committed to Catholic faith and practice in The Episcopal Church, but is receptive to new insights, including the ordination of women and affirmation of same-sex relationship.
+The congregation includes people from Africa, the Caribbean, Europe, Caucasian Americans, and African Americans of all ages and sexual orientation.
+The parish follows Catholic faith and practice in The Episcopal Church, but accepts the ordination of women and affirmation of same-sex marriage.

-The Rev. Dr. J. Brent Bates became the parish's seventeenth rector in March 2011.
+The J. Brent Bates became the parish's seventeenth rector in March 2011.